-As such, this article will avoid these kinds of strategies and cover some shorter-term ways to make money using your gaming rig.
+As such, this article will avoid these kinds of strategies and cover some shorter-term ways to earn money using your gaming rig.
 Additionally, I’ll only include strategies that I’ve personally used and had success with, so you can trust that these are achievable by the average PC owner.

 1. Mine Cryptocurrency:

-Mine with Your GPU: Ethereum
+Mine with Your GPU: Coin of the Day

 Mine with Your CPU: Raptoreum